joeynmt/joeynmt/docs/source/overview.rst

 This page will give you an overview of the organization of the code.
 If you want to modify or contribute to the code, this is a must-read.

-For a detailed documentation of the API, go to :ref:`the API documentation page <api>`.
+For a detailed documentation of the API, go to :ref:`api`.

 Training Management